The Nobel Prize is the most prestigious, most well-known and most reputable award in the entire world.

 Although the award honors great discoveries that benefit mankind, I think it is equally important that it honors science in general and scientists, and for that matter, the whole scientific community (a Nobel discovery is usually a team effort with many researchers involved).
 This is something that is especially important to remember when bad publicity has damaged the Nobel Prize reputation.

-A common characteristic among them is that they did not set out to find what they did, or even less, win a Nobel Prize.
+In our annual Nobel Prize Special Issues (since 2008) we have had the privilege to speak to many Laureates, and taking part in the lives and careers of many different scientists.
+But a common characteristic among most of them is that they did not set out to find what they did, or even less, win a Nobel Prize.
 Instead they have stayed true to what they wanted to explore and have focused simply on doing science.
-As Physics Laureate Donna Strickland says in her interview, “You are doing science for the sake of the science.
+As Physics Laureate 2018 Donna Strickland says in her interview, “You are doing science for the sake of the science.
 There are easier ways to earn a living.”

 It is these scientists, who represent hundreds of thousands of other scientists around the world, we want to highlight in our annual Nobel Prize special issues – the ones who are always curious, have a great passion for what they do, who share their ideas so that science can flourish and probably also have the most fun job in the world!